waegari/speechcut/README.md

 * Music detection is handled by [YAMNet](https://github.com/tensorflow/models/tree/master/research/audioset/yamnet) audio classifier.
 * Voice regions are segmented using [Silero-VAD](https://github.com/snakers4/silero-vad?tab=readme-ov-file).
 * Speech with background music is preserved intentionally.
-* Currently designed for local or internal use on Windows (FastAPI works fine).
+* Currently designed for local or internal use on Windows.